rawazali999/Phoenix-Store/README.md

 # Phoenix Store
-Front-end of E-commerce website using React JS and Tailwind CSS
+Front-end of an E-commerce website using React JS and Tailwind CSS